AriFordsham/GHCWiki/dependent-haskell/phase1.md

 In Simon's refactoring in fall 2014, the `MaybeNew` type disappeared from the solver infrastructure.
 I found this type useful, so I brought it back.
 It seemed like a better way to structure my algorithm than working without it.

+### Lots more "`OrCoVar`" functions in `Id` module

+A `CoVar` is now a distinct flavour of an `Id`, with its own `IdDetails`.
+This is necessary because we often want to see -- quickly -- whether or not a var is a covar.
+However, there are many places in the code that creates an `Id`, without really knowing if the `Id` should be a plain old `Id` or really a `CoVar`.
+There are also a bunch of places where we're sure it's really not a `CoVar`.
+The `OrCoVar` functions allow call sites to distinguish when the `CoVar`-check (done by looking at a var's type) should be made.
+This is not just an optimization: in one obscure scenario (in the simplifier, if I recall), the type is actually a panic.

+This could stand some cleaning up, but it was hard for me to figure out when we're sure an `Id` isn't a `CoVar`.

 ### No more `instance Eq Type`